Kakawin Hariwangsa

 Kakawin Hariwangsa is an Old Javanese poem in Indian metres (kakawin or kavya) which tells the story of Krishna, as an Avatar of Vishnu, when he wished to marry the Goddess Rukminī, from the land of Kundina, and daughter of Lord Bhishmaka.
 Rukmini is an avatar of the goddess Śrī.

-The meaning of the title
+Meaning of the title

 In its most fundamental meaning, Hariwangsa means the genealogy or family tree of the god Hari, or Vishnu.
 In India Harivamśa in Sanskrit is a literary work about Vishnu and his family tree in which the story of the marriage of Krishna and Rukminī is but a small part.
 Therefore, in the case of the Kakawin Hariwangsa, the name is not entirely appropriate because this kakawin only covers a small part of the story outlined in the Harivamśa.